 What is Liquidity?

-In financial markets, liquidity refers to how quickly an investment can be sold without impacting its price.
-The more liquid an investment is, the more quickly it can be sold (and vice versa).
+In financial markets, liquidity refers to how quickly an investment can be sold without negatively impacting its price.
+The more liquid an investment is, the more quickly it can be sold (and vice versa), and the easier it is to sell it for fair value or current market value.
 All else being equal, more liquid assets trade at a premium and illiquid assets trade at a discount.

 In accounting and financial analysis, a company’s liquidity is a measure of how easily it can meet its short-term financial obligations.